 The first and most important thing to understand is that PayPal is not actually a bank.
 Legally, PayPal is what’s known as a “money transmitter,” an entity that moves money between people and companies.
 Because of this, money left in PayPal is not FDIC insured.
 According to my friend, who sells cheap car insurance, PayPal does have FDIC insurance on its deposits, but PayPal doesn’t have nearly enough FDIC coverage to cover all of the money its holding at any given time.

-Assets left at a bank, on the other hand, are insured by the FDIC up to $250,000.
+Assets left at a bank, on the other hand, according to even the best trading platforms UK has, are insured by the FDIC up to $250,000.
 This insurance is backed by the “full faith and credit” of the United States.
 The FDIC turned 81 years old on January 1 and not once in that time has a depositor ever lost insured money deposited in a bank.
 Credit unions have a similar insurance called NCUSIF.

 While it’s highly unlikely PayPal would ever become insolvent it’s important to know that funds held at PayPal are almost completely uninsured.